-Every s chool must have a School Council and members (the majority whom are parents) include: Parents (must comprise the majority of the membership) Principal Teacher from the school Student (in high schools with some provisions for student membership in elementary schools) Non-teaching staff member Community representative(s) appointed by the council Home and School Association representative from the school (if a Home and School Association is a partner at the school.)
-ROLES School Councils have voting members: Chair or Co-Chairs (must be parent members) Other possible roles (at the discretion of the Council) Members (see above).
-Note: Once voting membership is established, School Council must have quorum to vote.
-Quorum is 50% of the voting membership plusone.
+Every s chool must have a School Council and members (the majority whom are parents) include: Parents (must comprise the majority of the membership) Principal Teacher from the school Student (in high schools with some provisions for student membership in elementary schools) Non-teaching staff member Community representative(s) appointed by the School Council Home and School Association representative from the school (if a Home and School Association ROLES is a partner at the school.)
+School Councils have voting members: Chair or Co-Chairs (must be parent members) Other possible roles (at the discretion of the School Council) Members (see above).
+Note: Once voting membership is established, School Councils must have quorum to vote.
+Quorum is 50% of the voting membership plus one.